-Your home is part of a community association registered with the State of Arizona as a Non-Profit Corporation.
+Your home is part of a community association registered in Arizona and Nevada as a Non-Profit Corporation.
 A board of directors manages the association.
 The Board of Directors is the governing body elected by the association members to oversee the association's business affairs.
 The board establishes the rules and regulations, approves the annual budget, oversees the maintenance of the common areas, enforces the governing documents (CC&Rs, By-Laws, and Articles of Incorporation), and is the decision-making body for all association businesses.

 Each year your Association's Board of Directors will prepare, approve and distribute a new budget.
 The budget represents your board's best estimate of anticipated income, expenses, and operating financial requirements for the association's fiscal year.

 Keeping Peace with Your Neighbors

 Disputes arise in all aspects of life, but when they involve your home and lifestyle matters, they can have a dramatic impact.
 Resolving disputes is no easy matter; however, if a dispute does arise, Empire Community Management suggests the following Dispute Resolution Process keep the peace.

 Remember R • E • S • O • L • V • E

 Remain objective: To effectively facilitate the resolution of disputes, participants must maintain an open mind with a genuine concern for resolving the issues in the best interest of all involved.
 If the perception is that either party has adopted a stable position, the objective of negotiations will be compromised.
 Naturally, it is understood that differences do exist.
 Otherwise, there would not be a dispute to resolve.
 However, the dispute resolution process needs to involve some middle ground on behalf of the participants.
 Without this, proper reconciliation of the issues will not be reached, which should be the goal of the participants.